rednafi/digressions/_posts/2020-03-09-python-singledispatch.md

 def func45(data):
     ...
 ```

-This pattern gets tedious when the number of conditions and actionable functions starts to grow.
-I was looking for a functional approach to dynamically overload a function based on some specific conditions.
-Let's see how Python's `singledispatch` decorator can help to design a better solution.
+This pattern gets tedious when the number of conditions and actionable functions start to grow.
+I I was looking for a functional approach to avoid defining and calling three different functions that do very similar things.
+Situations like this is where [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism) comes into play.
+The idea is, you have to define a single function that will be dynamically overloaded with alternative implementations based on the type of the function arguments.

-## Function Overloading
+## Function Overloading & Generic Functions

 Function overloading is a specific type of polymorphism where multiple functions can have the same name with different implementations.
 Calling an overloaded function will run a specific implementation of that function based on some prior conditions or appropriate context of the call.
+When function overloading happens based on its argument types, the resulting function is known as *generic function*.
+Let's see how Python's `singledispatch` decorator can help to design generic functions and refactor the icky code above.

 ## Singledispatch